eclipse-tractusx/digital-product-pass/dpp-tutorial/irs-drill-down.md

 > Please only use your assigned UUID from [here](./resources/test-data/carParts.json) that matches the UUID on the given paper

-3 - Substitute the following placeholders with their values from a given piece of paper:
+3 - Substitute the following placeholders with their values.
+The values you will get them from the existing digital twin object that was retrieved.

 | Placeholder                    | Path                                                            |